This post will be updated in italics as we progress through 2019!

 I think 2019 is going to be a somewhat limited family travelling year for us.
 I am in the middle of saving an emergency fund and I have decided to give it a big push in 2019 and hopefully reach my target of £10,000 by the end of the year.
 This means we probably won’t be going on any big holidays in 2019, unless I suddenly discover a lot of extra cash or my workload goes through the roof!

 [Update – we saved it during the first half of the year!
-Read all about it at how we saved £6500 in 6 months to reach our £10k emergency fund savings goal]
+Woohoo!
+So we travelled a few times in the second half of the year.
+Read all about how we saved £6500 in 6 months to reach our £10k emergency fund savings goal]

 I’m self-employed and so earnings are always a worry and something I feel anxious about constantly.
 To ease this anxiety I want to have a substantial emergency fund saved up that will cover my household contributions for several months should work dry up for me or I need to spend time finding employment.